CONTACT K.S. ART RESTORATION

 Question 5: What made you want to become an art conservator?

-K.S. : My first cousin in the Netherlands, Adriaan, is a well respected sculpture conservator.
+K.S. : My cousin in the Netherlands, Adriaan, is a well respected sculpture conservator.
 As a teenager I became aware of his job and what he does.
 When I started reading more about the profession of art restoration, being a mix of science and art, I knew it was perfect for me.
 I’ve always loved art and been fascinated by science, as well as being very patient with an eye for detail.
 It’s unusual for a young teenager to be attracted to restoration or even to know much about it, so I have my cousin to thank for that.
 Although the youngest student in my program at university, as soon as I got there I knew I was in the right place.

 Question 6: What causes an artwork to decay?